oven-sh/bun/README.md

 ```

 Next, open VS Code in the `bun` repository.
-To open the dev container, open the command palette (Ctrl + Shift + P) and run: `Remote-Containers: Reopen in Container`.
+To open the dev container, open the command palette (Ctrl + Shift + P) and run: `Dev Containers: Reopen in Container`.

 You will then need to clone the GitHub repository inside that container.